camunda/camunda-docs-manual/content/user-guide/process-engine/expression-language.md

 ---

-camunda BPM supports Unified Expression Language (EL), specified as part of the JSP 2.1 standard ([JSR-245][]).
+Camunda BPM supports Unified Expression Language (EL), specified as part of the JSP 2.1 standard ([JSR-245][]).
 It therefore uses the open source [JUEL][] implementation.
 To get more general information about the usage of Expression Language please read the [official documentation][].
 Especially the provided [examples][examples] give a good overview of the syntax of expressions.